CalvinNg502/HeirDecider/README.md

 First, I'll introduce the problem this mod seeks to solve.
 In a game of stellaris, you get to design your empire, and one of the options you can choose is your empire's government type.
 One such type is imperial, and a unique property of it is that it has an heir, a leader that the game spawns of a random class whenever the empire finds itself without an heir.

 The problem is the player has no control of the class of this leader.
-In Stellaris, there are four different leader classes: scientists, governors, admirals, and generals.
+In Stellaris, there are three different leader classes: scientists, officials, and commanders.
 So, if the heir spawns as an undesireable leader class, there is currently nothing the player can do about this.
-As an example, generals are commonly thought to be the most useless leader class, so being forced to have one is usually not ideal.
 Leaders cost resources to maintain, so not having control over the heir leader type is actually a significant problem for imperial empires.
+When this mod was first written, commanders didn't exist and admirals and generals existed instead.
+Generals were considered very bad to have, especially early in the game.
+The issue of 'rolling' a general is the main reason why I wrote this mod to begin with.

 This mod solves this issue by giving the player choice over the type of leader their heir will be.
 I will go into more details of the solution in the features section.